 We value and welcome all feedback from stakeholders as they are integral to the continuous improvement of our sustainability practices and reporting.

-Please send all comments and suggestions to our Investor Relations Consultants, Citigate Dewe Rogerson Singapore Pte Ltd.
+Please send all comments and suggestions to our Investor Relations Consultants, Citigate Dewe Rogerson Singapore Pte Ltd.The contact person is Dolores Phua, Tel (65) 65345122.

 MANAGING SUSTAINABILITY